rburettt/musicai/README.md

 ### Inspiration
 The idea for this app was inspired by [this article](https://medium.com/codex/music-mood-classification-using-neural-networks-and-spotifys-web-api-d73b391044a4)

-The code for getting the initial dataset that classified Spotify songs into categories was forked [this repo](https://github.com/kvsingh/music-mood-classification)
+The code for getting the initial dataset that classified Spotify songs into categories was forked from [this repo](https://github.com/kvsingh/music-mood-classification)